We established the Carolyn Horton Fund to support continuing education for book or paper conservators who are members of AIC's Book and Paper Group.

 - Project information (description of the project and how it will help you advance professionally)

-You can save and return to your application later to complete it.
-When you are satisfied with your responses, “save and finalize” to submit your application.
-Once you have submitted your application, you will not be able to edit the form.
+Applicants can save their application and return later to complete it.
+When they are satisfied with their responses, they can click “save and finalize” to submit their application.
+Once they submit their application, they cannot return to edit the form.

 Final Report

-In order to remain eligible for future funding, you must submit a final report within 30 days of the completion of the project to funding@culturalheritage.org
+In order to remain eligible for future funding, applicants must submit a final report within 30 days of the completion of the project to funding@culturalheritage.org

 The report must include: